sparkfun/SparkFun_GNSSDO/docs/oscillator.md

 * **setClockSyncThreshold, usec500, on**
 * **setSBFGroups, Group1, PVTGeodetic+ReceiverTime**
 * **setSBFOutput, Stream1, COM1, Group1, sec1**
-* **setSBFOutput, Stream2, COM1, IPStatus, OnChange**
+* **setSBFOutput, Stream2, COM1, IPStatus+FugroTimeOffset, OnChange**
 * **exeCopyConfigFile, Current, Boot**

 These commands configure the mosaic so that it: starts-up with the PPS pulses disabled; performs an initial precise synchronization to GNSS time; and outputs the **PVTGeodetic** and **ReceiverTime** blocks on COM1 at 1Hz. **IPStatus** is output each time one or more IP parameters change.
+With a Fugro Atomichron subscription, the **FugroTimeOffset** message will be generated each time one of the clock biases changes.

 The firmware monitors the message blocks on COM1.
 The **ERROR** LED follows the **PVTGeodetic Error** code.
 The LED is extinguished when **Error** is zero.